Nazir

 The Talmudic Nazir is officially explained as a monk of sorts.
 The word is also often translated as “monk”.

-The grammar behind this is simply that Semitic זר zr means “strange”, and one passive form is נזר nzr for “estranged”.
+The grammar behind this could simply be that Semitic זר zr means “strange”, and one N-prefixed passive form is נזור nzwr for “estranged”.
+This could be the actual etymology of the word, though it’s typically explained that way.

-This may actually be a valid meaning for the spook Nazir as well: Many spook aristocrats temporarily “estrange” themselves from their aristocratic spook society, and live as moles among commoners.
-That way, whenever the spook governments enact a scam, many apparently independent “common” people can readily confirm that it’s all really true, and not a hoax.
-Though it always is.
+This may actually be a valid meaning for the spook Nazir as well: Mostly, the aristocrats employ commoners as spies.
+But many spook aristocrats also temporarily “estrange” themselves from aristocratic society, and live as moles among commoners.

-(As an aside, the “stranger” seems to be derived from “edge”.
-That’s why nazir also means “crown” & “wreath”.)
+(As an aside, the word “stranger” seems to be derived from coming from the “edge”.
+That’s why nazir also means “crown” & “wreath”, i.e. adornments for the edge of the head.)

 Hebrew, Aramaic zr = strange, n-zr = estranged